buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     buildslave's environment or the environment specified in the :class:`Builder`.
-The exception is :envvar:`PYTHONPATH`, which is merged with (actually prepended to) any existing :envvar:`PYTHONPATH` setting. the following example will prepend :file:`/home/buildbot/lib/python` to any existing
+The exception is :envvar:`PYTHONPATH`, which is merged with (actually prepended to) any existing :envvar:`PYTHONPATH` setting.
+The following example will prepend :file:`/home/buildbot/lib/python` to any existing
     :envvar:`PYTHONPATH`::